Full name Benjamin Thomas Foakes

 A regular at age-group level for his country, Foakes was England's leading run-scorer at the 2012 U-19 World Cup, having made 93 on Championship debut earlier in the summer.
 Picked for the Lions' limited-overs tour of Australia in 2012-13 before making his List A debut, Foakes was Jonny Bairstow's understudy in Sri Lanka the following winter - a role he was used to filling at Essex, with Foster still going strong.
 He made his maiden first-class and Championship centuries during the 2013 season and, in a mark of England's future planning, was invited to train with the squad and act as 12th man for the first Ashes Test of the summer at Trent Bridge.
 At 19, with only five first-class matches for Essex, he was selected for the England Lions' tour of Australia at the start of 2013.
 The tour proved almost as disastrous as the senior tour Down Under later that year, and yet Foakes won a significant admirer: Andy Flower, who was en route to New Zealand for England's series there.

 It was another season before Foakes got the gloves fulltime at Surrey, but eventually he ousted Steve Davies, leaving Davies confused as to the exact nature of his ambitions: he left for Somerset at the end of 2016.
 Gary Wilson, another regular Surrey wicketkeeper, moved to Derbyshire.
 Foakes averaged 44 in the Championship, including a career-best 141 not out against Hampshire in July to turn Surrey's season.
-He could be an attritional batsman, as his 59 not out from 235 balls against Middlesex in May testified, but he topped the Royal London Cup averages at better than a run a ball, nothing better than his beautifully-judged 90 against Yorkshire in the semi-final at Headingley.
+He could be an attritional batsman, as his 59 not out from 235 balls against Middlesex in May of that year testified, but he topped the Royal London Cup averages at better than a run a ball, nothing better than his beautifully-judged 90 against Yorkshire in the semi-final at Headingley.